FDio/csit/docs/report/introduction/methodology.rst

 applied in BIOS and requires server SUT reload for it to take effect, making it impractical for continuous changes of HT mode of operation.

-CSIT |release| performance tests are executed with server SUTs' Intel XEON processors configured with Intel Hyper-Threading Disabled for all Xeon Haswell testbeds (3n-hsw) and with Intel Hyper-Threading Enabled for all Xeon Skylake testbeds.
+|csit-release| performance tests are executed with server SUTs' Intel
+XEON processors configured with Intel Hyper-Threading Disabled for all Xeon Haswell testbeds (3n-hsw) and with Intel Hyper-Threading Enabled for all Xeon Skylake testbeds.